input-output-hk/marlowe-doc/docs/tutorials/javascript-embedding.md

 Ada with Bob for $100.

-First let's calculate the amounts we want to work with of each unit, we can define some numerical constants using const:
+First let's calculate the amounts we want to work with of each unit, we can define some numerical constants using `const`:

 ``` typescript
 const lovelacePerAda : SomeNumber = 1000000n;